 Succulents are more popular than ever these days, and why not?
-They are easy to grow, come in a range of sizes, shapes, and colors and they just look really cool.
+They are easy to grow, come in a range of sizes, shapes, and colors, and they just look really cool.
 A newer hybrid cultivar called Sedeveria ‘Lilac Mist’ is a great choice if you are just getting into succulents and a perfect addition to any current collection.

 What is Lilac Mist Sedeveria?

 Sedeveria plants are hybrids of sedum, a diverse and large group of drought-tolerant perennials, and echeveria, a large group of stonecrop succulents that also has a lot of diversity of color and shape.
 By crossing these two types of plants, you get a whole range of new succulents in exciting colors, textures, growth habits, and leaf shapes.
 Sedeveria ‘Lilac Mist’ gets its name from the color, which is grayish green with a lilac blush.
 The shape of the plant is a rosette, with nice fat leaves.
 It grows compact with a chunky shape.
 One cutting fills a pot about 3.5 inches (9 cm.) across.
 This pretty succulent is a great addition to containers of multiple succulents, but it also looks nice by itself.
 If you have the right climate you can grow it outdoors in a rock garden or desert-style bed.

 Lilac Mist Plant Care